-We have answers for girls and ideas for mothers.
+We have answers for girls and ideas for parents.
 Don’t be afraid of talking about periods, sharing information and advice is the best way to understand your period and have a happy month!

 Have you just started your period?
 Or want to know what to expect?
-Your period is a natural part of growing up, it is nothing to worry about – it is an important part of being a girl.
-When a girl reaches puberty, her body goes through changes to prepare her for being a woman, and one day a mother.
+Your period is a natural part of growing up, it is nothing to worry about – it is an important part of growing up.

 Your period is blood passing out of your womb as part of a natural process to prepare your body for pregnancy.
 Now that your body is changing you can get pregnant, (and just before your first period too).

 Your period happens once a month, and usually lasts between 2-7 days, but it may take a few months for your period to be regular and predictable, the first few may be light and irregular.
 You may find it useful to keep track of your period each month, to see when it is due and when it arrives.
 You can use an easy Period App.

 Around the time of your first period, your body shape will become curvier, your hips and breasts will get bigger.
 You will also notice more hair growing in new places, under your arms and around your vulva.
 These are all normal changes and part of growing up.